coxandrew/habitat/README.md

     $ git pull

+If all is well, it should say:

+    (master) $ git pull
+    Current branch master is up to date.

 Do a `git log` if you're interested in seeing the latest commits (hit `q` to quit viewing the log):

     $ git log